 What Skills Are Needed to Become a Data Engineer?

 A data engineer must have strong analytical skills in order to draw insights from large amounts of data.
 Software engineering skills are required for building pipelines, extracting meaning from data, and visualizing results in an interactive manner.

 A data engineer should be skilled in one or more types of Structured Query Language (SQL), such as PostgreSQL or MySQL.
 Further, it’s useful for them to also know coding languages like Python, Scala, Golang, C/C#, R, and Ruby.
-They also need to have a good understanding of ETL best practices, as well as big data technologies like Hadoop and Kafka.
+They also need to have a good understanding of ETL and reverse ETL best practices, as well as big data technologies like Hadoop and Kafka.